ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 ## Yaw axis

-1. Use *ArduPilot Methodic Configurator* to edit and write the `32_autotune_yaw_setup.param` file to the FC.
+1. Use *ArduPilot Methodic Configurator* to edit and upload the `32_autotune_yaw_setup.param` file to the FC.
 It will activate the yaw axis Autotune.
 1. Outdoors on a non-windy day (or indoors in a big warehouse like we at IAV do) take off and fly in either `AltHold` or `Loiter` flight mode.
 1. At about 2 meters high, select `Autotune` flight mode in the RC transmitter to engage Autotune.
 1. Use the RC transmitter sticks to correct the vehicle position if it gets too high, too low, or too close to obstacles.